MaxWMacaluso/Monosic/README.md

 # Monosic
 CSCI 3308 Team Project<br/>

-Song transfer in one platform.
+Unprecedented song transfer offered in one platform.

 ## What is Monosic?